Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

-\end{small}In addition, a prior distribution for the coefficients, $\boldsymbol{\beta}$, associated with the transmission rate was chosen as discussed in \nameref{bayesian_set-up} section (see equation (\ref{prior_improper})).
-Since we had access to the ground truth, we chose the number of cubic B-spline basis functions to be the true one, i.e., $m = 12$ in (\ref{log_beta}) (see \eqref{synt_params}).
-Note that for $\gamma_{HMC}$ we chose a prior distribution with compact support, centred around the true value and small variance.
-The reason for this choice can be justified as follows.
-Recall that the observed data correspond to daily incident case counts.
-As such, the data do not contain enough information regarding what is causing a large (small) number of new reported cases: either a large (small) transmission rate or a small (large) value for $\gamma$ (the inverse of the recovery time).
-That is, different combinations of transmission rates and recovery times may give rise to similar observed incidence data (these model parameters are not identifiable).
-Due to the previous considerations and that our main interest is the transmission dynamics, it is sound to impose strong restrictions on $\gamma$ and see if one can recover the generators transmission rate, $\beta(t)$.
-All in all, the proposed priors either codify confidence in values, as for $\alpha_{HMC}$, $\gamma_{HMC}$, $E_{0,HMC}$ and $I_{0,HMC}$, force dispersion $\phi^{-1}$ to be close to 0, or provide almost no prior knowledge on the transmission rate $\boldsymbol{\beta}$, except the smoothness conditions imposed by the B-spline basis and $\tau$.
+and fix $\gamma=0.1$, an epidemiologically plausible value for SARS-like viruses (see \citealp{cevik2021sars}; sensitivity to $\gamma$ is explored in Section \nameref{sec:sensitivity_study}).
+In addition, a prior distribution for the coefficients, $\boldsymbol{\beta}$, associated with the transmission rate was chosen as discussed in \nameref{bayesian_set-up} section (see Eqn. (\ref{prior_improper})).
+We chose cubic B-splines ($d = 3$), and set the number of basis functions to the same value as the true generator, i.e., $m = 12$ (the influence of the number of spline basis functions is studied in the sensitivity study provided below).
+All in all, the proposed priors either codify confidence in values, as for $\alpha$ and $(S_0, E_0, I_0, R_0)$ (for which a near-deterministic Dirichlet centred at $\mathbb E[E_0]=10$ is considered; see \ref{sup_sec:Initial_Ocuppancy}), force dispersion $\phi^{-1}$ to be close to 0, or provide almost no prior knowledge on the transmission rate $\boldsymbol{\beta}$, except the smoothness conditions imposed by the B-spline basis and $\tau^2$.
+Notice that the prior on $\tau^2$ is a standard choice from the P-splines literature.
+For the comparison methods, we selected priors that allow for fair comparisons and also performed some manual tuning to get the best possible results.
+Details are provided in \ref{comparison_methods}.